objetos/q_p5fx/create_quadrille/create_quadrille_jagged_array.md

 {{< callout type="info" >}}
 **Observation about images**
 Images are loaded in the `async` [setup](https://p5js.org/reference/p5/setup) function using `await` with [loadImage](https://p5js.org/reference/p5/loadImage) to ensure they are fully available before being used.
-This follows the p5.js v2.x pattern for asset loading.
 {{< /callout >}}

 ## Example 2: Videos, Text, Colors, Numbers, and Emojis